 Information (hard copy and electronic) will be retained for at least the period specified in the attached retention schedule.
 When managing records, the School will adhere to the standard retention times listed within that schedule.

-Paper records will be regularly monitored by [Karen Palombella].
+Paper and electronic records and will be regularly monitored by the GDPR lead.